-The value of a single bitcoin has risen to $4,000 since its inception in 2009, yes, you read that right, $4K for a single bitcoin.
+The value of a single bitcoin has risen to more than $6,000 since its inception in 2009, yes, you read that right, more than $6K for a single bitcoin.
 Seven years ago, the price of a single bitcoin was roughly 7 cents. 😳 And while this cryptocurrency might seem like an exciting investment opportunity, buyer beware.

 For investors with long-term investment goals, building wealth through a relatively new asset could do more harm than good.
 If you ever wonder why Stash doesn’t offer bitcoin, ethereum or other cryptocurrencies, here’s why.

 (Don’t know what Stash is?
 Find out more here.)

 1. Bitcoin is highly volatile

 Volatility is uncertainty about the potential for price change for an investment over time.
 High volatility means that an investment can go up or down dramatically in a short period of time.
 To get a sense of the volatility of bitcoin, the chart below compares fluctuations in the price of two currencies.
 The price of bitcoin in U.S dollars is represented in blue and the price of euros in U.S Dollars is represented in yellow.

 This graph represents the standard deviation of daily returns for the price of bitcoin and euro against the U.S dollar.
 Standard deviation, measured as a percentage, is a common way to asses the volatility of a specific investment or asset.
 If the mention of standard deviations is giving you flashbacks to your least favorite class in high school, never fear, here’s an example.

 The highest volatility for the Euro against the US dollar since August, 2010 is 1.04%.
 In comparison the highest volatility for bitcoin over the same time period is 16.11%.
 This means that as of August, 2017 bitcoin per dollar can be up to 1,449% more volatile than the euro per dollar.

 Yes, over a thousand times more volatile.
 That’s a big deal.